Elicitation¶

 |---|---|

-RESPONDED / COMPLETED |
+RESPONDED / ACCEPTED / COMPLETED |

-Parse Response: JSON and proceed with the task. |
+Parse Response: JSON and proceed with the task (ACCEPTED is the accept-synonym produced by some response paths; treat it like RESPONDED). |

-DECLINED |
+DECLINED / REJECTED |

 Stop.
-Acknowledge to the user that you stopped and ask what to do next. |
+Acknowledge to the user that you stopped and ask what to do next (REJECTED is the decline-synonym produced by some response paths; treat it like DECLINED). |

 CANCELLED |